CoolProp/CoolProp/Web/coolprop/wrappers/Octave/index.rst

 privileges to do this.

-If you place .oct file somewhere outside octave path, you have to use "addpath" function at begining of your code.
+If you place .oct file somewhere outside octave path, you have to use "addpath" function at beginning of your code.

 Example: adding the folder that contains CoolProp.oct file to the Octave path::